cici-xingyu-zheng/swdb_2024_strategy/docs/model_notes.md

 $A = diag(H^{-1})$ (S1)

 Using the diagonal of the inverse Hessian, we can take pA to estimate a one standard deviation interval on either side of each weight on every trial.
 By using two standard deviations, we approximate the 95% posterior credible interval shown throughout the paper.

+(from Piet 2024)

+## "Strategy Index":

+__Visual index__: The absolute value of the percentage change in model evidence after removing the visual strategy __Timing index__: The absolute value of the percentage change in model evidence after removing the timing strategy

+The __strategy index__ is then defined as the difference between the visual index and the timing index:

+Strategy index = Visual index - Timing index

+A positive strategy index indicates the session was better described by the visual strategy, while a negative strategy index indicates the session was better described by the timing strategy.

+## AUROC:
+Forgot how exactly this is calculated; will come back to this.